h15200/notes/javascript.md

 - in OOP, data is privatized by the keyword `private` and public getters.
 In FP, it's done with closure

+- currying, composition is used in FP.
+It's best to have a low arity (number of args) of pure funcs chained together

 ## imperative vs declaritive

 - machines require imperative code. step-by-step